SCOTT SIMON, HOST:

 SIMON: Thirty-seven dollars per month.

 AKTER: Yes.
-And the verbal, and in some cases in physical, abuse also very common.
+And the verbal, and in some cases physical abuse is also very common.
 If workers, like, do minor mistakes they are being slapping by the production managers, supervisor or line chief.
-The safety issue, the factory where I worked, that also caught fire back in 1990 and we have been locked in production for - many of my coworkers has been stampeded in those stairs because each stair was blocked with merchandise.
+The safety issue, the factory where I worked, that also caught fire back in 1990 and we have been locked in production floor.
+Many of my coworkers has been stampeded in the stairs because the stair was blocked with merchandise.

 SIMON: They couldn't get out because the stairs were blocked.

 AKTER: Exactly.
-So, that was like in my time in 23 years back.
-These deaths, what we are facing today, these deaths could be prevented if the factory owner would comply with the law, if the government would do the monitoring, if the world's retailers pay more attention, and this death could have been prevented.
+So, that was like in my time, in 23 years back.
+These deaths, what we are facing today, these deaths could be prevented if the factory owner would comply with the law, if the government would do the monitoring, if the Western retailers pay more or pay more attention, these deaths could have been prevented.

 SIMON: Do you think, although you talk about factory owners and government inspectors and others being held accountable, do you think Americans who will buy stuff this weekend also have some responsibility in this?

-So, you consumers can afford your responsibility, buy with responsibility and make accountable to this brand to tell them to pay more attention to these workers, to pay full and fair compensation to those workers, the victims of Rana Plaza, and tell them to adopt legally binding fire and building safety agreements for Bangladeshi factories where they're sourcing from.
+So, you consumers can purchase with responsibility, buy with responsibility and make accountable to these brands, to tell them to pay more attention to these workers, to pay full and fair compensation to those workers, the victims of Rana Plaza, and tell them to adopt legally binding fire and building safety agreements for Bangladeshi factories where they're sourcing from.
 Please, tell the store manager that you demand them to sign on these fire and building safety agreements because these deaths can be prevented.

 SIMON: So, you want Americans to continue to buy products made in Bangladesh because it's good for workers there.
 But at the same time you want American consumers to try and put some kind of pressure on companies to comply with safety standards and pay people more.

 AKTER: Exactly, exactly.
 It is not a huge amount of money we are talking about.
-You know, the Worker's Consortium, a U.S. reported monitoring group based in Washington, they did research and this research saying that tailors pay like 10 cents more per garment, that can help to make a safe working place for our workers in Bangladesh.
+You know, the Workers' Consortium, a U.S. reported monitoring group based in Washington, they did research and this research says that tailors pay like 10 cents more per garment, that can help to make a safe working place for our workers in Bangladesh.